ChathurangaSandun/Customize-scaffolding-using-Db-first/README.md

 # scaffoldingdbcontext

-This is  ONLY a solution using current apis and current methods.
+This is a solution used to customizing of  scaffolding db first approch using core2 apis and current methods .

 Can be change because of it may change or be removed in future releases of EntityFrameworkCode 2